FweeGamerHD/Hollowsaint/README.md

 ```

 ### Brood Disguise
+> Your body is nearly indistinguishable from a human's under normal conditions.
 ```
-Your body is nearly indistinguishable from a human's under normal conditions.

-Unless you are actively expelling larvae or suffering extreme physical trauma (e.g. a wound that causes over 75% of your HP in one blow), your condition remains undetectable.
+Unless you are actively expelling larvae or suffering extreme physical trauma (e.g. a wound that causes over 50% of your HP in one blow), your condition remains undetectable.

+=> Expelling larvae is a biological necessity that must occur before or during every long rest.
+These expelled larvae may attempt to infest nearby corpses.
+If not destroyed or contained, they can eventually reanimate those corpses as undead.

 Creatures who closely examine you must succeed a DC 15 Medicine or Insight check to notice signs of your condition.
 ```

-## Class: Cleric - Grave Domain
+## Class: Cleric
 *not sure atm, still thinking about it*

+*either the unearthed arcana grave domain for the 2024 rules [click me](https://media.dndbeyond.com/compendium-images/ua/horror-subclasses/gPZTjw31gGeVdQKl/UA2025-HorrorSubclasses.pdf)*

-*unearthed arcana for 2024 btw, either that or the homebrew ruin domain as seen here [click me](https://www.reddit.com/r/UnearthedArcana/comments/1edhq0g/cleric_ruin_domain/#lightbox)
+*or the homebrew "ruin domain" as seen here [click me](https://www.reddit.com/r/UnearthedArcana/comments/1edhq0g/cleric_ruin_domain/#lightbox)*